Skip to main content

 Phase 1 — Software (Active Now)

 Policy circuits compile to Rust, JavaScript, and Python guardrail modules.
-The TCE certification runs in software. Φ_c = 1 is verified by the formal proof checker before code generation.Use this phase today with: brikc compile --target rust policy.pcd
+The CMF certification runs in software. Φ_c = 1 is verified by the formal proof checker before code generation.Use this phase today with: brikc compile --target rust policy.pcd

 2